britishtea/spotify-metadata/README.md

 # What is it?

-**spotify-metadata** is a Ruby gem that lets provides easy acces to the [Spotify Metadata API](http://developer.spotify.com/en/metadata-api/overview/).
+**spotify-metadata** is a Ruby gem that provides easy acces to the [Spotify Metadata API](http://developer.spotify.com/en/metadata-api/overview/).
+The API has serves two functions: searching for metadata – artist names and their Spotify URIs, the tracks in an album, the artist(s) of a track, etc – and looking up Spotify URLs.

 # Usage